-By signing up to The FA's safeguarding Children Policy and Procedures (see Appendix 2) and implementing key policies and procedures, best practice will soon become common practice.
-It's important to make sure that this information is shared with all new members and that your club/ league has a process to check that this is happening.
+By signing up to The FA's safeguarding Children Policy and Procedures (see TheFA.com/football-rules-governance/safeguarding) and implementing key policies and procedures, best practice will soon become common practice.
+It's important to make sure that this information is shared with all new members and that your club/league has a process to check that this is happening.

 The FA's current affiliation requirements for youth football mean every club and league with youth teams must have a WO; they are key to ensuring everyone is aware of the safeguarding children policy and what this really means for the club/league.